 Here’s the closet early on.
 Its roughly 7×10.

-After coming up with the shelving plan (inspired by these shelves at The Brick House), it was up to My Own Personal Engineer to do all the math and checking the alignment of the planets or whatever else is required for getting the right parts.
+After coming up with the shelving plan (inspired by these shelves at The Brick House), it was a matter of doing all the math and making extensive parts-lists.
 Here’s what a basic segment consisted of:

 This is natural gas pipe.
-It took more than one trip to Lowe’s to get everything we needed.
-Apparently Mercury was in retrograde.
+It took more than one trip to Lowe’s to get everything we needed because when does it not?

 Once everything was laid out, it was time for dis assembly and washing.
 (I used soap and water, MysteryMan used brake cleaner… both worked equally well.)